 The first disappointment was that none of the major, commercial publishing houses in New York take "unsolicited manuscripts" and insist instead on what they call "agented submissions."
 (After a few dozen inquiries, I soon learned that it was harder to line up an agent than to find a publisher.
 Catch 22.)
 In effect, that ruled out every good publisher with money enough to pay me, do a good job on book production, and then pursue an active marketing campaign.

 The other publishing avenue that made sense was a university press, but the problem with them is that they uniformly produce what is called a "scholarly monologue," and the book I wrote is not one of those.
 I did give it a dependable, scholarly underpinning, but I wrote in a readable, unacademic style, something on the border between what is known as a trade book and an academic one.
 In other words, the new book isn't suitable for university presses.

 And so I was glad finally to dig into the 900 entries in the Writer's Market.
 The gladness faded quickly, however, when I saw how few of them actually published the sort of book I wrote.

-Probably a third of the publishers were after children's books or uplifting Christian testimonies.
+Probably a third of the publishers were after children's books while another third wanted uplifting Christian testimonies.

 In the end there were only fifteen publishers out of nine hundred, who may by their entries in Writer's Market be interested in my new book, The Dark Lady and the Mad Man: Longfellow in Love.
 I contacted all fifteen and am waiting to hear--although publishers think nothing of announcing that they get too many submissions to acknowledge all the queries and book proposals that cross their desks.
 So most of them will simply delete my e-mail or throw out my snail mail--and never bother to say thanks but no thanks.
 I am not what you'd call encouraged.